Always Putting You and Your Family's Needs First

 Divorce is a difficult process, but one that can ultimately lead to a more positive future if handled correctly.
 A long, drawn-out divorce can quickly become expensive and be immensely draining.
 At Daniels Law, P.A., Attorney Theresa Daniels provides solutions that resolve divorce cases as smoothly as possible.
 Call today to learn more about what to do next.

 While divorce can seem simple at the outset, the truth is it leaves room for dangerous errors that only surface later on.
-It is important to have a North Fort Myers family law attorney on your side who has a wide array of life experience to offer insight into your divorce matter.
+It is important to have a Lee and Charlotte County family law attorney on your side who has a wide array of life experience to offer insight into your divorce matter.

 Attorney Theresa Daniels has devoted her practice to serving the people of Lee County since the start of her career.
 With attention to detail, she has a background advocating for people from all walks of life who face real struggles.
 She can address all types of cases related to ending a marriage, including alimony and child support.